ritaNDU/catsocial-assignment6-ritamerhej/README.md

 As sorting and filtering was not handled by the api as I needed it, I had a rough time fetching posts and users and adding pagination.
 At the end, I added a big limit to be able to fetch all users.
 There's still a bug.
 If you create a new user, and that new user creates a post, and that post is the 16th, it won't show on the user's profile.
 I coouldn't find a way to fix this.

+## Notification Problem

+I had a bug with the notification feature.
+Whenever I sent a notification at a specific time, it would send it infinitely many times.
+After some googling I was able to solve the issue.

 ## Folder Structure

 The code is all located in the src/ folder.